Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 • lack of interest in the newborn.

-In this case, there is a standard set of studies to make a diagnosis, but the main symptom is the development of depression within 6 to 7 weeks after birth.
+In this case, there is a standard set of tests to make a diagnosis, but the main sign is the development of depression within 6 to 7 weeks after birth.
 Effective treatment consists of a combination of psychotherapeutic methods and appropriate drug therapy.

-An integral part of the manifestation of depressive states are somatic disorders.
+Somatic disorders are part of the manifestation of depressive conditions.

-1. Respiratory and cardiovascular instability.
-Patients complain of weakness and profuse sweating, severe headaches, burning sensations in the region of the heart.
-Periodically, tachycardia, respiratory rhythm disturbances may appear.
+1. Instability of the respiratory and cardiovascular system.
+Patients complain of weakness and profuse sweating, severe headaches, and a burning sensation in the heart area.
+Tachycardia and respiratory rhythm disturbances may occur periodically.

 3. Various disorders of the genitourinary system.
-Patients experience frequent urination, decreased libido, or no desire for the opposite sex at all.
+Patients experience increased urination, decreased libido, or no desire for the opposite sex at all.

-4. Depression can be manifested by allergic reactions: neurodermatitis, urticaria, bronchial asthma.
+4. Depression can manifest itself as allergic reactions: neurodermatitis, urticaria, bronchial asthma.

-5. Neural variant.
-Very often you can observe complaints of pain of various localization:
+5. Neuralgic option.
+Very often one can observe complaints of pain of various localizations:

 • toothache;